 Service providers use the Connected Services SDK to create Visual Studio extensions that let app developers integrate the services into their app without leaving the Visual Studio IDE.

-The Connected Services SDK gives the app developer a well-known entry point for adding your service to their projects, but give you the service provider complete control over the configuration process, from simply adding an authentication key to the app config file, to adding assemblies and reference, to creating or modifying code and other project files.
+The Connected Services SDK gives the app developer a well-known entry point for adding your service to their projects, but gives you the service provider complete control over the configuration process, from simply adding an authentication key to the app config file, to adding NuGets and references, to creating or modifying code and other project files.
 The provider extension can be targeted to any language or project type supported by Visual Studio.

-the app developerAfter the extension is installed by the app developer from the Visual Studio gallery, they select it from the Add Connected Services dialog, providing them with a well-known path to integrate the service.
+Visual Studio comes with several Connected Services pre-installed, or the app developer can add to the installed providers using the Visual Studio Gallery.
+After the extension is installed by the app developer, they select it from the Add Connected Services dialog, providing them with a well-known path to integrate the service.

 Why Connected Services?

-Visual Studio has long supported adding XML Web Services to a project through the Add Service Reference dialog, the Extensions and Updates tool, and through Nuget packages.
+Visual Studio has long supported adding Services to a project through the Add Service Reference dialog.
 But app developers have to know where to find these services and had to learn how integrate them into their projects using procedures specific to the service.
 Providers had to write or wrap their service in Windows Communication Foundation (WCF) classes and were restricted to the programming language and platforms that they could target and the authentication implementation.

 Connected Services address these limitations by letting you: